At a glance

 Habitat: Saltmarsh, Loblolly pine woods, fresh and saltwater ponds.

 Notable birds seen: Saltmarsh Sparrow, Seaside Sparrow, Virginia Rail.

 Facilities on site: Outhouse, house with indoor plumbing.
 House overnight options for MOS members or organized groups; advance reservations necessary.

 Irish Grove Sanctuary (Somerset County)

 Birding is best in spring, fall and winter.
-Some of the breeding birds include: herons, Glossy Ibis, American Black Duck, Osprey, rails, Willet, Brown-headed Nuthatch, Marsh Wren, Pine Warbler, Saltmarsh Sharp-tailed Sparrow, Seaside Sparrow, and Boat-tailed Grackle.
-Eighty to ninety species are known to winter there, including waterfowl, sparrows, hawks and owls.
-Approximately 250 species have been recorded in the sanctuary.
+Some of the breeding birds include: herons, Glossy Ibis, American Black Duck, Osprey, rails, Willet, Brown-headed Nuthatch, Marsh Wren, Pine Warbler, Saltmarsh Sparrow, Seaside Sparrow, and Boat-tailed Grackle.
+Eighty to ninety species are known to winter at Irish Grove, including waterfowl, sparrows, hawks and owls.
+Over 250 species have been reported in the sanctuary.